SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 "Does Pinkie even like me?"

-"Yes… maybe… I think so."
+"I think she has a crush on you."

 "Did she ask you to do this?"